Portuguese yields dip on relief after Lisbon agrees BES rescue

 involve no cost to the public purse because the loan would be

-temporary and use a chunk of the 6.4 billion euros left from a
+up a large chunk of the 6.4 billion euros left over from a fund

-to 3.65 percent as many in the market saw the BES problems as
+points to 3.68 percent as many in the market saw the BES

 "The market seems to be mostly relieved that we are seeing a